nfnfgo/ahu_elec_watch_frontend/docs/deploy.md

 This will allow us to directly access the path without using `.html` subfix like `example.com/records/period`

+> If you are using `aaPanel`/`Baota` dashboard on your server, you could directly copy the above settings into your website-level Nginx configuration.
+>
-> For more info about Static Export of Next.js, you could check out [this blog post](https://code.nfblogs.com/archives/next_js_static_export.html)
+> For more info about Static Export of Next.js, you could check out [this blog post](https://code.nfblogs.com/archives/next_js_static_export.html).

 -----